 Home Learning is set on Thursday and due on Tuesday.

 RE is completed each week and a Comprehension and Grammar or Punctuation and Spelling task is set on alternate weeks.
-Spelling tasks are set each week and Maths is set each week.
-In Reception, a maths task book is sent home, in Years 1 to 3 we introduce online maths home learning using Maths Shed to develop fluency.
-In Year 4, children will use the Times Tables Rock Stars to develop fluency and in Years 5&6 a task book is used to develop problem solving skills and enhance fluency.
+Spelling tasks are set each week and Maths is set each week in a task book used to develop problem solving skills and enhance fluency.
+The exception to this is in Year 4, where children will use Times Tables Rock Stars website to develop fluency.

 During the 3 half-term breaks, instead of the above, children are set an open ended project to show their understanding of their upcoming topic of work.